 Free to employed and unemployed applicants.

-This Certificate in Family Enterprise aims to stimulate the maintenance, establishment and growth of family-owned enterprises in the West of Ireland through developing entrepreneurial competencies in key areas.
+This Certificate in Family Business aims to stimulate the maintenance, establishment and growth of family-owned enterprises in the West of Ireland through developing entrepreneurial competencies in key areas.

 The course is designed for those involved in family enterprises: